fcanas/OHMKit/README.md

 This project is a [mixin](http://en.wikipedia.org/wiki/Mixin) to make any Objective-C class easier to hydrate from a dictionary representation, such as you might get from a RESTful web service.

-It exists because [RestKit](https://github.com/RestKit/RestKit) (which is awesome by the way), is too big, heavy, and indirect.
+It exists because [RestKit](https://github.com/RestKit/RestKit) (which is awesome by the way), is sometimes too big, heavy, and indirect.

 There is no networking layer.
 Use [AFNetworking](https://github.com/AFNetworking/AFNetworking).